vingkan/noflyzone/_clues/character-vp-eng-robin-ellis-RVZF.md

 ## Agenda

-- 6:50 PM: Find Kendall Blair, the VP of Finance and your mentor, and celebrate by sharing a drink together during your CEO’s welcome speech, be sure that both of you give a loud and raucous cheer for the CEO
+- <span data-relativeminutes="20">6:50 PM</span>: Find Kendall Blair, the VP of Finance and your mentor, and celebrate by sharing a drink together during your CEO’s welcome speech, be sure that both of you give a loud and raucous cheer for the CEO
-- 7:00 PM: Listen to the keynote speech by Skyler Vesper, a Quality Engineer who is one of the rising stars in your engineering organization
+- <span data-relativeminutes="30">7:00 PM</span>: Listen to the keynote speech by Skyler Vesper, a Quality Engineer who is one of the rising stars in your engineering organization
-- 7:50 PM: Submit the results of your team’s simulations to Quinn Harper, your CEO
+- <span data-relativeminutes="80">7:50 PM</span>: Submit the results of your team’s simulations to Quinn Harper, your CEO
-- 8:00 PM: Watch your CEO sign the deal with Icarus Airlines
+- <span data-relativeminutes="90">8:00 PM</span>: Watch your CEO sign the deal with Icarus Airlines
-- 8:10 PM: Listen for a secret announcement from your CEO
+- <span data-relativeminutes="100">8:10 PM</span>: Listen for a secret announcement from your CEO